-Brent Vanni ties to wellness, education, and the outdoors will strengthen our programs as we celebrate 25 years of joyful outdoor learning."
+WinterKids welcomes three new board members Brent Vanni ties to wellness, education, and the outdoors will strengthen our programs as we celebrate 25 years of joyful outdoor learning."
 Marnie Grumbach, founder of Fluent IMC, brings extensive experience in integrated marketing and nonprofit branding.
 Her strategic insight and creative leadership will enhance WinterKids' ability to tell compelling stories and connect with families across the state.
 Brean Witmer, Director of Research and Evaluation at the Great Schools Partnership, has over a decade of expertise in education policy and programming.
 Her data-driven, equity-centered approach will support the organization's mission to ensure all children have access to outdoor winter learning.
 Brent Vanni, Product Development Manager at L.L.
-Bean, is a leader in Nominations open for Leaders &

-Marnie Grumbach performance outerwear innovation.
+Bean, is a leader in Marnie Grumbach performance outerwear innovation.
 His firsthand understanding of outdoor gear and commitment to active lifestyles will elevate WinterKids' statewide partnerships and programming.
 As WinterKids celebrates its 25th anniversary, this expanded board reflects a forward-looking vision-one where every child, regardless of background, has the opportunity to thrive outdoors.
 About WinterKids: WinterKids is an industry leader dedicated exclusively to inspiring and increasing outdoor physical activity for children and families in Maine, turning our longest season into a time of adventure, health, and connection.
 We help children develop healthy lifelong habits through education and fun outdoor winter activities.
 For more information, visit www.winterkids.org.
-Luminaries Awards \$1,267,575. to the honorees' respective PORTLAND, ME - As part of its 150th year nonprofit organizations.
-Send all items for Names & celebration, Camden National Bank proudly announces that nominations are now open for its 2025 Leaders & Luminaries Awards.
+Nominations open for Leaders & Luminaries Awards PORTLAND, ME - As part of its 150th year celebration, Camden National Bank proudly announces that nominations are now open for its 2025 Leaders & Luminaries Awards.
 These awards are designed to recognize five exceptional nonprofit board members who demonstrate visionary leadership and a deep commitment to advancing their organization.
-A total of \$25,000 in grant funding will be awarded "Our steadfast support to local nonprofits is more than our responsibility - it embodies our identity as a community bank," said Renée Smyth, Executive Vice President and Chief Experience & Marketing Officer at Camden National Bank.
+A total of \$25,000 in grant funding will be awarded to the honorees' respective nonprofit organizations.
+"Our steadfast support to local nonprofits is more than our responsibility - it embodies our identity as a community bank," said Renée Smyth, Executive Vice President and Chief Experience & Marketing Officer at Camden National Bank.
 "As we celebrate our 150th anniversary, we are especially proud to recognize individuals whose dedication unwavering and quiet leadership play a transformative role in shaping more resilient, vibrant communities."
-Since launching the Leaders & Luminaries Awards in 2011, Camden National Bank has awarded \$264,000 to 68 Maine nonprofits, celebrating board members who exemplify strategic direction, financial stewardship, and support of their organization's mis- The nomination period will remain open through September 12, 2025.
-For more application details and eligibility requirements, or to submit a nomination, visit https:// www.CamdenNational. bank/leadersandluminaries.
-The 2024 award recipients, totaling \$22,000, included Alan Caron of ClimateWork Maine, Chris Houle of the Maine Academy of Modern Music, Katie Weiler of Saltwater Classroom, and Mike Wilson of The Center for Grieving Children.
-In addition to these four \$5,000 grants, a \$2,000 Spotlight Award was presented to William "Bill" Buckley of The Challenger Learning Center.
+Since launching the Leaders & Luminaries Awards in 2011, Camden National Bank has awarded \$264,000 to 68 Maine nonprofits, celebrating board members who exemplify strategic direction, financial stewardship, and support of their organization's mission.
+The nomination period will remain open through September 12, Send all items for Names & Faces to the editor.
+Deadline is Friday by five pm.
 CLASSIFIED ADS \$25 PER WEEK